-Why is it that when some people encounter obstacles to a goal it stops them in their tracks while other people are spurred on by the haters and the challenges life presents?
+Why is it that when some people encounter obstacles to a goal it stops them, while other people gain energy from “the haters” and the challenges life presents?

-The ability to bounce back from adversity and keep persistent with your passions when things get tough are traits of highly successful individuals.
+The ability to bounce back from adversity and stay persistent with your passions—especially when things get tough—are traits of highly successful individuals.

 Grit and Resilience

-According to Angela Duckworth, a researcher, a MacArthur Fellowship winner and with a TEDtalk with over 8 million views, grit is “perseverance and passion for long-term goals.”
+What is grit?
+Angela Duckworth is a MacArthur Fellowship winner and has a TEDtalk with over 16 million views.
+We will stick with her definition of grit as the “perseverance and passion for long-term goals.”

 Duckworth’s research has evolved around discovering why some individuals accomplish more than other individuals despite having the same talent, intelligence, and resources.
 She has studied an assortment of subjects from spelling bee students to West Point hopefuls in attempting to define the essence of grit.

-Resilience involves the ability to get back up when you’ve been knocked down or to come back fighting stronger after a loss.
+Resilience is the ability to get back up when you’ve been knocked down or to come back fighting stronger after a loss.

-The subtle differentiating factor between these two deeply entwined character traits seems to be that resilience is the optimism to continue when you’ve experienced some failures and times are so tough that others see continuing as futile or impossible.
-While Grit is the motivational drive that keeps you on a difficult task over a sustained period of time.
+The subtle differentiating factor between these two entwined character traits seems to be that resilience is the optimism to continue when you’ve experienced some failures, even during tough times when everyone else gives up.
+Conversely, grit is the motivational drive that keeps you on a difficult task over a sustained period of time or life.